9 Declarations [dcl.dcl]

 • from a floating-point type to an integer type, or

-• from a floating-point type T to another floating-point type whose floating-point conversion rank is neither greater than nor equal to that of T, except where the source is a constant expression and the actual value after conversion is within the range of values that can be represented (even if it cannot be represented exactly), or
+• from a floating-point type T to another floating-point type whose floating-point conversion rank is neither greater than nor equal to that of T, except where the result of the conversion is a constant expression and either its value is finite and the conversion did not overflow, or the values before and after the conversion are not finite, or

 • from an integer type or unscoped enumeration type to a floating-point type, except where the source is a constant expression and the actual value after conversion will fit into the target type and will produce the original value when converted back to the original type, or